rui278/CipherChat/README.md

 ==========

 An Android chat app that provides secure and confidential conversations among users.
 It uses the Revised Needham-Shroeder Protocol to provide confidentiality, authentication, freshness and integrity.
 It purposely does not assure non-repudiation so that full client privacy can be respected.

+Made for Sistems and Network Security class with Ricardo Belo and Artur Gonçalves.